World War 1

 - There are 5 permanent Security Council Members – US, UK, China, France and Russia.
 They each have ‘veto rights’ over UN Security decisions.
 This gives them more authority than many other UN member countries.
 Even when global unity would literally lead to international peace throughout the world, will these security council members relinquish their authority and ‘work as equals’ with other countries?

-- For decades, many governments have been operating on a basis of competitive aggression, fear, paranoia, and seeking greater power and control.
-There are some serious psychological issues there.
-Are politicians even capable of doing the right thing?
+- For decades, many governments have been operating on a basis of competitive aggression, fear, paranoia,…while also seeking greater power and control.
+There are some serious psychological problems in the political world today.
+The integrity of many political decisions is often also compromised by political lobbying.
+Therefore, are politicians even capable of doing the right thing?

 For a politician to genuinely acknowledge that humanity needs to unite and work together as a people, requires wisdom.
 For a politician to also acknowledge that ‘conflicted interests’ between governments leads to major problems in the world, requires genuine honesty.
 For a politician to want to seriously improve the state of the world for all people and not just one’s own country, requires genuine humanity.
 If there is such a wise, honest and genuine human being in politics, let him/her step forward and speak.